 - oil for frying

-- Mix all the ingredients in a mixer really well and let sit for a few minutes.
+Mix all the ingredients in a mixer or a blender really well and let sit for a few minutes.

-- In the meantime heat a non stick frying pan with a ½ tsp of oil really well.
+In the meantime heat a non stick frying pan with a 1/2 tsp of oil really well or spray is generously with cooking spray.
 It is very important that the pan is very hot.

-- Pour ¾ of a ladle of the crepe mixture into the pan and spread the mixture to cover the entire pan, by rotating the pan.
-Leave about 1 to 2 min per side then flip over.
+Pour 3/4 of a ladle of the crepe mixture, or more depending on your pan size, into the pan and spread the mixture to cover the entire pan, by rotating the pan.
+Leave about 1 to 2 min per side then flip over or until you see the edges of the crepe starting to brown a little bit.
+Once the crepe is done on one side it will also be able to slide it around and flip it over.

-- When you're done use your favorite jam and spread about a tsp of jam per crepe, then roll the crepe.
+When you're done use your favorite jam and spread about a tsp of jam per crepe, then roll the crepe and enjoy!